 Stephanie Salazar-Rodriguez builds relationships with small business owners in Colorado and educates them about the Affordable Care Act and Connect for Health Colorado.
 Previously, Stephanie spent more than 20 years working in the nonprofit sector and served as a bilingual independent consultant for various local, state and national nonprofit agencies.
 She also trained prospective entrepreneurs on how to start a small business.
 Stephanie is a member of the Hispanic Advisory Council for the Florence Crittenton Services of Colorado and continues to pursue her passion for reducing healthcare disparities, particularly among communities of color in Colorado.
 Stephanie is fluent in Spanish.

 Diane Sussman, Grant Writer

 Diane Sussman is responsible for grant writing and reporting, and investigates new funding opportunities for Small Business Majority.
 Diane recently worked as a grant writer at the San Francisco Museum of Modern Art, and before that spent more than 20 years as a writer and editor working at newspapers and publications as varied as Sunset, NurseWeek, Staffing Industry Report and the San Francisco Bay Guardian.
 She has won several writing and collaborative general excellence awards for her work.

 Eszter Szocska, IT Manager

 Eszter Szocska manages Small Business Majority's websites, online communications, small business database and other IT functions.
-Previously, she worked as an executive assistant and website administrator at Green-Wifi, a small business specializing in the development of solar-powered Wi-Fi grid networks for schools in the developing world.
+Prior to joining Small Business Majority, she worked as an executive assistant and website administrator at Green-Wifi, a small business specializing in the development of solar-powered Wi-Fi grid networks for schools in the developing world.
 Previously, she spent nine years in Tokyo where she cofounded FCC International, a small web services company.
 Eszter is fluent in Japanese and Hungarian.